 So, whether you are in a classroom, lecture, office space, plane, train or automobile, a fidget can be a handy little concentration device.

 The Sensory Science Behind Fidgets:

-Throughout the day our brains deal with a complex concoction of messages and signals, from hunger levels to daydreams.
-This all happens in our brain’s background, whilst we try to focus on the tasks that we set for ourselves each day.
+Throughout the day, our brains deal with a complex concoction of messages and signals, from hunger levels to daydreams.
+This all happens in our brain’s background whilst we focus on the tasks we set for ourselves each day.
 But focusing can be hard, especially if our brain is working overtime to try and manage a multitude of messages all at once, which can leave us feeling distracted, frustrated and exhausted.